 Circular Economy: A system where nothing gets thrown away reducing the amount of new material and resources required.
 This model is also described as reuse, repair and re-manufacture.

-Life Cycle Assessment – An analysis of the environmental impact of products during their entire life cycle: from resource extraction to production, use, and disposal.
+Life Cycle Assessment (LCA) – An analysis of the environmental impact of products during their entire life cycle: from resource extraction to production, use, and disposal.

 Materiality Assessment – The process of identifying, refining, and assessing numerous potential environmental, social and governance issues that could affect business and condensing them into a short-list of topics to design company strategy, targets, and reporting.